Skip to content

 file.write('café')

 By following these best practices in your code, you can robustly handle errors and ensure proper writing of data to files.
+The with statement is the recommended approach for most file operations due to its simplicity and safety.

 Putting It All Together